• Skip to primary navigation

 By: Clara Gonzalez

-This quick arroz amarillo recipe for Dominican yellow rice with carrot and onion is perfect for reusing white rice leftovers and serve an spectacular dish in no time.
+This quick arroz amarillo recipe for Dominican yellow rice with carrot and onion is perfect for reusing white rice leftovers and serving a spectacular dish in no time.

 Save for Later Send by Email Print Recipe